 Year 13 thinking of employment

-Coming to the end of your A level or BTEC diploma course and not sure university is for you?
+Coming to the end of your A level, T level or BTEC diploma course and not sure university is for you?

 Find out about your options, talk to your careers adviser.

-- Higher or degree apprenticeships provide a work-based route to a university-equivalent nationally recognised qualification at Level 4 and above.
+- Higher or degree apprenticeships provide a work-based route to a university-equivalent nationally recognised qualification at Level 4 and above - take a look at some of the latest higher and degree apprenticeship listings.
 Or you can start on an advanced (Level 3) apprenticeship or a job with training.
-Check out Charlotte's experience of doing a higher apprenticeship below
+Check out Olivia's experience of doing a higher apprenticeship below

 - Thinking of running your own business?